silverstripe/cwp/docs/en/02_Features/pdf_export.md

 title: PDF export of website pages
 summary: Generating downloadable PDF versions of website pages.
-introduction: CWP provides some tools out of the box for generating downloadable PDF versions of website pages.
+introduction: CWP provides some tools for generating downloadable PDF versions of website pages.

 # HTML to PDF export

 [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) is being used to generate the PDF, it is a command line utility using WebKit to render the HTML into PDF format.

+You will also need to ensure you have the [cwp/cwp-pdfexport](https://github.com/silverstripe/cwp-pdfexport) module installed for this functionality to be enabled.

 ## How it works